What To Do If A Payment Fails

 Failed payments and declined cards are never fun, but they do happen!
 To fix it, we recommend that you:

-2. Check in with your credit card company or bank to receive more details (sometimes they just need you to approve the charge!)
+2. Check in with your credit card company or bank to receive more details.

 Tip: You may see a specific "card declined" message displayed when you proceed -- this does not mean your current attempt is declined!
 This message is related to your previous attempt, and will not prevent you from retrying the payment.